harrycresswell/harry/content/updates/22-01-13-balance-everything.md

 Derek goes on to talk about how important it is to “schedule everything to ensure balance of your your time and effort.“

-It got me thinking about time blocking, again.
-And how helpful it is to have a clear roadmap of how you spend your time.
+It got me thinking about time blocking, again and how helpful it is to have a clear roadmap of how you spend your time.
 A reminder of whats important, an intentional plan for each day.
-Surely that’s a great way to create balance.
+No chance of getting the balance wrong if you’ve planned it all out up front.

 I’ve neglected my time blocks.
 Maybe I should try again.